 The 3-Step Cure for Boring, Useless Content

-About the worst thing you could do if your business could benefit from content marketing is to avoid marketing content.
+If your business could benefit from content marketing, the worse thing you could do is avoid it.
 The second worst thing is to create lame content.
 Geoff Livingston tells you how to make sure that never happens.

 The 7 Essential Steps to Creating Your Content Masterpiece

 Johann Sebastian Bach — one of the greatest composers who ever lived — had one of the most grueling production schedules one could imagine.
-And that, my friends, is one of these reasons he cranked out so many masterpieces.
-Mark McGuiness explains.
+And that, my friends, is one of the reasons he cranked out so many masterpieces.
+Mark McGuinness explains.

 How to Craft a Marketing Story that People Embrace and Share